Exploratory Hidden Markov Factor Models for Longitudinal Mobile Health Data: Application to Adverse Posttraumatic Neuropsychiatric Sequelae: Stabilized Expectation-Maximization Algorithm (SEMA)

 \subsection{Expectation Step (E-step)}

-In this step, we are interested in getting the expectation of $l_{c}$ given observations, with respect to the current conditional distribution of unobserved variables and the current parameter estimates $\bb{\lambda}^{v}$.
+The E-step gets the expectation of $l_{c}$ given observations, with respect to the current conditional distribution of unobserved variables and the current parameter estimates $\bb{\lambda}^{v}$.
 Denote the target expectation (i.e., $E_{\bb{\lambda}^{v}}[l_{c}(\bb{\lambda})|\bb{Y},\bb{X}])$ as $\Omega(\bb{\lambda},\bb{\lambda}^{v})$.
-While there is an explicit form of the probability density function of latent factor $z_{it}$ under the assumption of normal distribution, the calculation of conditional state probabilities can be computationally heavy.
-Therefore, a scaled version of the forward-backward algorithm (FBA) \citep{rabiner1989tutorial} is used to get the conditional state probabilities efficiently.
-Note that the E-step is almost the same for both DT-EHMFM and CT-EHMFM, except for the dependence of $\bb{P}_{it,kj}$ on $\delta_{it}$ in CT-EHMFM.
+While an explicit form of the probability density function of $z_{it}$ exists, the calculation of conditional state probabilities can be computationally heavy.
+Therefore, we utilize a scaled version of the forward-backward algorithm (FBA) \citep{rabiner1989tutorial} to get the conditional state probabilities efficiently.